dev-haykay/laravel-dark-sky/README.md

     $forecast = (new DarkSky($latitude, $longitude))->forecast();
     ```

-    Check the [Dark Sky API](https://darksky.net/dev/docs) to know more about response format.
+    Check [Dark Sky API](https://darksky.net/dev/docs) for more information about the response format.

 ## License